 6. Drain the Infusion Material

-After the infusion process has taken place, you’ll want to strain the mixture through the coffee filters.
-You might be able to use a really fine cheesecloth for this step, if you think it would make straining easier.
+After the infusion process has taken place, you’ll strain the mixture through the coffee filters.
+You might be able to use a really fine cheesecloth for this step if you think it would make straining easier.

 If not, I would just line a small strainer with a coffee filter and funnel it through that way.
 Once this step is complete you’ll need to let the newly strained mixture cool.

 Yeast isn’t really called magic powder, but it should be.
 It has a way of making basic ingredients transform.